kaband/PSMame-Screensaver/README.md

 * Copy psmamess.scr and psmamess.ini to the c:\windows\system32 directory
 * Run the psmamesscfg.exe file to launch the configuration utility - this will put your configuration settings into the .ini file
   * Should be launched as administrator in order to edit psmamess.ini file in the c:\windows\system32 directory
+* Set your configuration in config tab and click save button.
+(See Configuration tab section below for details)
 * Once configuration is set.
 Select Screensaver tab.
+(See Configuration Tab section below for details)
-* Set Screensaver Timeout value and click [Setup Screensaver] button
+* Set Screensaver Timeout value and click [Setup Screensaver] button to add the screensaver to the OS and set it as default.
+(See Screensaver Tab section below for details)
 * Done.
-* See Configuration tab and Screensaver tab for details.

- **Manual Configuration**
+## Manual Configuration
 There is no reason that you have to use the psmamesscfg.exe program in order to configure the screensaver.
 The paths within the .ini file can be easily edited with notepad and the screensaver settings can be set within the Operating System itself.
 The psmamecfgss.exe is there to make it a bit easier.

-**Usage**
- * When the screensaver is running, MAME functions normally.
-You can play the game that is running, but once the runtime value is reached it will exit the rom.
- * In order to exit the screensaver use the key mapped to exit mame.
-Escape key is the default mapping to exit mame.

-**Configuration Tab**
+## Configuration Tab

 <img src="images/config_tab.png" alt="alt text" width="400">